 Foreign interest remains fully taxable.

-Dividends withholding tax remains 20% on dividends paid by resident companies and by non-resident companies in respect of shares listed on the JSE.
+Dividends tax remains at 20% on dividends paid by resident and non- resident companies in respect of shares listed on the JSE.

 Foreign dividends received by individuals from foreign companies (shareholding of less than 10% in the foreign company) are taxable at a maximum effective rate of 20%.